Childhood Education/Special Education Grades 1-6

 Teaching children with special needs at the elementary school level requires unique strategies and techniques, as each student will have very specific educational requirements.
 A childhood special education teacher works with a variety of special-needs children, including those with physical, developmental, behavioral and/or sensory-impaired challenges.
 Consider this program if you want to make a difference in the lives of students with special needs in grades 1 through 6.

-Enroll in this program if you have earned Childhood Education certification through a prior degree program.
 The program will prepare you for Childhood Special Education teaching certification in grades 1 through 6.
 You will study psychological and social factors that can affect learning, along with proven techniques for teaching young children at these grade levels who have diverse learning needs.

 Coursework includes childhood learning and development, reading and writing for students with disabilities, inclusive strategies, and childhood learning and behavioral disorders.
 The student teaching semester gives you hands-on experience in a elementary education setting serving children with disabilities.
 You will be prepared for Childhood Education (Grades 1-6) and Students With Disabilities (Grades 1-6) certification.